Clearwater Financial Group

 An active investor, relying on their personal skill, attempts to beat the market by investing in companies they believe have the most reliable long-term growth prospects.
 Such an investor may try and beat the market by jumping in and out at precisely the correct times to maximize gains and avoid losses.

 On the other hand, passive investors are looking to match market returns by spreading money around between different types of investments.
 How their money is allocated will affect their returns.
 Still, passive investors are interested in simply taking market returns and not trying to get an edge on everyone else in the market.

 There is an apparent difference between the two strategies and, for most individuals, beating the market as an active investor is nearly impossible.
 Typical active investors, in fact, regularly underperform the market by 4-5%.
 Even professional investors have difficulty beating the market consistently.
 Most people wind up losing to the market.

 That’s why, when discussing what course of action is best for an individual, financial guru Ben Graham stated that an individual “should act consistently as an investor and not as a speculator."

 Index Investing and the Single Investor

-Far from being the refuge of the timid and inexperienced willing to earn less on their investments, index investing has proven itself to be an incredibly effective strategy that often outperforms similar active investing strategies.
+Far from being the refuge of the timid and inexperienced willing to earn less on their investments, index investing has proven to be an incredibly effective strategy that often outperforms similar active investing strategies.
 80-90% of the time, taking market returns produced by index investing produces better results than similar active strategy.

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!